gksoztrk/Composite-Index_Pareto-Frontiers/Data and Results/read me.md

 The file named "AIC_BIC_for_all_years.csv" shows the AIC and BIC for all years to select between the Ordered Probit and Ordered response models.

 The file named "Correlation_HDI_vs_ProposedMethod_for_all_years.csv" shows the correlation between the proposed method and traditional HDI over years.
+It is expected to get similar ranking (and so high correlation) from one year to the next one.
+Comparisons were taken place only for the years with the same data size.

 Data files named "Robustness_check_comparison_YEAR-YEAR.csv" include the correlation of the proposed index through the consecutive years.